 Are Republicans truly interested in setting high education standards?

 A high-ranking Republican congressman has dismissed evolution, the Big Bang theory, and embryology as "lies straight from the pit of hell."

 Representative Paul Broun (R-Ga.), whose speech at Liberty Baptist Church in Georgia last September was posted on YouTube earlier this week, may not be unique among Republican congressmen in holding such ignorant views or even in stating them so publicly.
-What adds an element of urgency to the situation is that he's a high-ranking member of the House Science Committee, of which, incidentally, Rep. Todd Akin (R-Mo.) is also a member.
+What adds an element of urgency to the situation is that he's a high-ranking member of the House Science Committee, of which, incidentally, Rep. Todd Akin (R-Mo.), now infamous for his comments on rape and pregnancy, is also a member.

 Broun, who is a doctor, says that "as a scientist" he has found data that "actually show that this is really a young Earth."
 "I don't believe that the Earth's but about 9,000 years old," he continues.
 "I believe it was created in six days as we know them.
 That's what the Bible says."

 You might notice that the shift from "data" to "belief" occurs quite abruptly in that sentence—and that the only data Broun seems to mention or care about are what's in the Bible, whose opening verses in Genesis count among its most poetic.